Contents

 Bohemian culture

 The bohemian lifestyle that thrived in Montmartre fostered an environment of artistic freedom and experimentation.
-This led to the creation of bold new performance styles, such as the French Cancan, which became synonymous with the Moulin Rouge and symbolized its avant-garde spirit.
+This led to the creation of bold new performance styles, such as the French cancan, which became synonymous with the Moulin Rouge and symbolized its avant-garde spirit.

 Doriss Girls: The artists of Moulin Rouge Paris